 Are you a non-Canadian who has an established business in your own country and would like to start a business in Canada?
-Or are you a non-Canadian who would like to open a company in Canada?
-Then this article is for you.
+Or are you a non-Canadian who would like to open a new company in Canada?
+Read on for important information and advice.
+There are several steps you need to take before you can be up and running a Canadian-based business.
+Some of the things you will need include registering for sales tax and getting a business license.

 Expanding into Canada for an already-established foreign business is straightforward: each province has registration procedures (and fees) for extra-provincial incorporation.